 Perhaps, but no one was arguing for a coffee-table art book, just a suitably decorated missal.
 The British version has 15 colour plates, and the most elaborate (horrors!)
 American version has 49.
 There would be an illustration for the most solemn feast days, and perhaps a few others for the ordinary of the Mass.
 That should not prove overwhelming, even for the most aesthetically deficient priest.

 The CCCB approach is deeply discouraging, saddling Canadian parishes with inferior products for the foreseeable future.
 Dr. Byer writes that after everyone has bought one of the CCCB missals, perhaps a more "deluxe" version might be produced.
 But such a version would not be for "everyday use" but only "special occasions."

 Therein lies the major difference between this "unofficial" priest and the CCCB's official director of publications.
 I rather think every Holy Mass is a special occasion, worthy of the best we can manage as Catholics.
 And I don't think being Canadian is an obstacle to that.

 Parishes should not buy American.
 Or British.
 Or Canadian.
 They should buy beautiful.

 Father Raymond J. de Souza is the pastor of Sacred Heart of Mary Parish on Wolfe Island, and chaplain at Newman House at Queen's University in Kingston, Ont.

-As Michael Sternbeck of St. Bede's notes, these images appeared in O'Connell's The Celebration of Mass and were taken with permission of the then abbot, the Right Reverend Wilfrid Upson, OSB.
+As Michael Sternbeck of Saint Bede notes, these images appeared in O'Connell's The Celebration of Mass and were taken with permission of the then abbot, the Right Reverend Wilfrid Upson, OSB.

 Images as these always bring to mind for me the great richness of the earlier monastic incarnations of the 20th century Liturgical Movement.